Equality in Employment

 The Council will seek to employ a workforce which reflects the diverse community it serves, because it values the individual contribution of people.
 The Council will treat all employees with dignity and respect and will provide a working environment free from unlawful discrimination, harassment or victimisation in respect of all Protected Characteristics.

 The Council will ensure that under-representation is addressed within a framework which ensures that individuals are recruited, selected, trained, promoted and otherwise treated on the basis if their aptitude, skills and abilities.
 All employees will be encouraged to take advantage of facilities to improve their skills and knowledge at work.
 Reasonable steps will be taken to ensure that all employees are equally valued and treated as individuals.
 Their personal needs as well as the needs of the organisation will be taken into account.
-To this end, the Chief Operating Officer, with the assistance of Heads of Service, will endeavour to ensure that all appropriate Council activities comply with this Policy.
+To this end, the Chief Executive, with the assistance of Directors and Assistant Directors, will endeavour to ensure that all appropriate Council activities comply with this Policy.

 The Council expects all its employees to behave in the workplace and at any work related social event, in such a way as to treat all other employees, customers and Council partners etc. with dignity, respect and not discriminate, harass or victimize any individual in respect of any Protected Characteristic.
 It expects each individual employee to promote the spirit of the Equality in Employment Policy.
 It is recognised that all employees have a duty not to discriminate, harass or victimise each other.
 The Council will not tolerate acts which breach this policy and all instances of such behaviour or alleged behaviour will be taken seriously, thoroughly investigated and in appropriate cases dealt with within the Disciplinary procedures, in accordance with the Dignity At Work Policy.